hogoww/Polyphemus/README.md

 - The VM uses a new and a old space to work, both working with different allocators and garbage collection.
 Each space is displayed in its own tab.
+They also come with a few queries illustrating the possibilities of such a visualization (Scale, Scope, Select, Statistics) that are applicable directly on the visualization.
 <img width="1438" alt="Screenshot 2022-08-14 at 15 00 13" src="https://user-images.githubusercontent.com/21278554/184538103-07e417e1-95d8-4904-9a33-86c9a471d06f.png">.

 Note: An image is only the old space.